NatronGitHub/Natron/Documentation/source/plugins/fr.inria.built-in.Tracker.rst

 Tracker node
 ============

-*This documentation is for version 1.0 of Tracker.*
+*This documentation is for version 1.0 of Tracker (fr.inria.built-in.Tracker).*

 Description
 -----------